thegbemisola/thegbemisola/README.md

 Worked on projects leveraging existing tools to effectively analyse data and communicate insights.

 * Technical Skills: Python, SQL, PowerBI, Spreadsheets
-* Soft Skills: Communication, Research, Team work, Critical thinking
+* Soft Skills: Communication, Research, Team work, Critical thinking, Report Writing

 Currently volunteering as a Moderator at Datatech Space(an online community dedicated to helping data enthusiasts and professionals at different levels).